groovemonkey/heist/readme.md

 A Browser-Based Heist Game of Planning and Deception.

 ## Premise
-You're a thief -- you start with small heists like knocking over convenience stores, but soon graduate to jewelry stores,/ bank heists, and art theft.
+You're a thief -- you start with small heists like knocking over convenience stores, but soon graduate to jewelry stores, bank heists, and art theft.

 You control the heist in three main stages: